opensearch-project/documentation-website/_security/configuration/security-admin.md

 `-keypass` | The password of the private key of the admin certificate, if any.
 `-cacert` | The location of the PEM file containing the root certificate.
 You can use an absolute or relative path.
 Relative paths are resolved relative to the execution directory of `securityadmin.sh`.

-## Using securityadmin with KeyStore and TrustStore files
+## Using securityadmin with keystore and truststore files

-You can also use KeyStore files in JKS format in conjunction with `securityadmin.sh`:
+You can also use keystore files in JKS format in conjunction with `securityadmin.sh`:

 ```bash
 ./securityadmin.sh -cd ../../../config/opensearch-security -icl -nhnv